Advanсed Configuration

 -

--v $PWD/cert.crt:/root/.akeyless/akeyless-admin-cert.crt
+-v $PWD/cert.crt:/home/akeyless/.akeyless/akeyless-api-cert.crt

 -

--v $PWD/key.pem:/root/.akeyless/akeyless-admin-cert.key
+-v $PWD/key.pem:/home/akeyless/.akeyless/akeyless-api-cert.key

-It is also possible to set up TLS in the Gateway Configuration Manager after the Gateway is installed.
+It is also possible to Set up TLS in the Gateway Configuration Manager after the Gateway is installed.

 Cache Configuration